drozdziak1/drozdziak1.github.io/_drafts/kernel-safari-4.md

 `ipc/` is where inter-process communication code lives (what a twist! :smile:).

 # kernel/
-Generic kernel biz (schedulers, namespaces, cgroups, user handling)
+Generic kernel biz. `kernel/` is about everything related to generic OS functionality  (process scheduling, namespaces, cgroups, permissions enforcement)

 # lib/
 Helper functions - kernels in general don't use any standard library and Linux